 - Click into the dashboard selection menu > select Web Analytics Dashboard under the HubSpot Dashboards section.

-- By default, your web analytics dashboard will contain and display the following widgets/reports:
+- By default, your web analytics dashboard will contain and display the following reports:

-- Sessions: This report shows number of sessions over time, split out by new or returning visitors.
+- Sessions: This report shows the number of sessions over time, split out by new or returning visitors.
+A visitor is recognized as being new or returning using cookies.

 - Traffic Metrics: This report shows various metrics that give a high-level view of how visitors are interacting with your site.